Snawoot/workua-cv-updater/README.md

-hh-cv-updater
+workua-cv-updater
 =============

-Python script to update your CV on https://hh.ru/ every 4 hours.
+Python script to update your CV on https://work.ua/

 ## Requirements